AI-in-Hand/platform/README.md

 ## Usage

 ### API Endpoints
-To interact with the platform, use the Postman collection, which includes all necessary routes and variables for testing.
+The provided Postman collection encompasses all the necessary routes and variables, facilitating extensive testing and interaction with the platform.

 ### WebSocket Communication
-Connect to WebSocket endpoints (`/v1/ws/{agency_id}`, `/v1/ws/{agency_id}/{session_id}`)
-for real-time communication with AI agencies.
+Outlines the process for establishing WebSocket connections (`/v1/ws/{agency_id}/{session_id}`) for real-time interactions.

 ## Areas for Improvement
-- Enhanced exception handling, security, documentation, testing, caching logic, and database interactions.
+Enhance exception handling, security measures, documentation quality (e.g. docstrings), testing robustness.